Howard Post: Harvey Comics and later career at Famous Studios

-By 1961, Post was drawing adventures of such Harvey Comics’ characters as Hot Stuff the Little Devil, Spooky the Tuff Little Ghost, Wendy the Good Little Witch, and the Ghostly Trio in such comics books as Casper's Ghostland and TV Casper & Company, starring Casper the Friendly Ghost.
+By 1961, Post was drawing the adventures of Harvey Comics’ characters as Hot Stuff the Little Devil, Spooky the Tuff Little Ghost, Wendy the Good Little Witch, and the Ghostly Trio in comic books like Casper's Ghostland and TV Casper & Company, starring Casper the Friendly Ghost.
 Post was the head of Paramount Cartoon Studios, as well as a key director, succeeding Seymour Kneitel from 1964 through 1965.

 He later went up to director and writer position at Famous Studios, and created and designed a character named Honey Halfwitch (voiced by Shari Lewis), who is half-wizard, half-girl.
 Post pitched the character to the highest brass at Paramount.
 In June 1966, Shamus Culhane, the penultimate head of Famous Studios, took over the series, and the character was given a new design and voice in the last 4 cartoons.
 The final cartoon, Brother Bat, was the last cartoon with Post's involvement as a writer, which was released in August of 1967, four months before the studio shut down.

 Anthro

-In the late 1960s, as Howie Post, he created, wrote and drew the prehistoric-teen comic book Anthro for DC Comics, which ran six issues (Aug.
+In the late 1960s, Howie Post created, wrote, and drew the prehistoric-teen comic book Anthro for DC Comics, which ran six issues (Aug.
 1968 - Aug.
 1969) after debuting in Showcase, with the last issue in the series inked by Wally Wood and Ralph Reese.